-The following materials must be received by February 2:
+The following materials must be received by February 1:

 - Completed application form with nonrefundable application fee of \$75 payable to Yale University.
 This fee must accompany the application and cannot be waived. - 2.
-Official transcripts from each college or university attended, each in a sealed envelope, from the registrar or designated school records official. - 3.
-A personal statement not to exceed 700 words explaining reasons for your interest in theological study at ISM/YDS.
-Include your preparation for or interest in the academic programs in liturgical studies, in religion and the arts, or in preaching and/orinterest in and preparation for the ministry in common formation with musicians.
+Official transcripts from each college or university attended, each in a sealed envelope, from the registrar or designated school records official.

-- 4. A writing sample of 5-6 pages representing the best of your academic writing and thinking.
-A portion of a senior thesis or term paper is acceptable. - 5.
-Three letters of recommendation, each in a sealed envelope with the recommender's signature across the seal. - 6.
-Test of English as a Foreign Language (TOEFL) and Test of Written English (TWE) if English is not your first language.
+- 3. A personal statement not to exceed 700 words explaining reasons for your interest in theological study at ISM/YDS.
+Include your preparation for or interest in the academic programs in liturgical studies, in religion and the arts, or in preaching and/or interest in and preparation for the ministry in common formation with musicians. - 4.
+A writing sample of 5 6 pages representing the best of your academic writing and thinking.
+A portion of a senior thesis or term paper is acceptable. - Three letters of recommendation, each in a sealed envelope with the recommender's signature across the seal. - 6.
+Scores from the International English Language Testing System (IELTS) if English is not your first language.
 (See below for details.) - 7.
-GRE scores (optional; recommended for those considering an eventual Ph.D.).
+Graduate Record Examination (GRE) scores (optional; recommended for those considering an eventual Ph.D.).